Home

 Another helpful article is about CPAP mask and anxiety.

-But you gave me another important clue for your problem: It always feels like too much air...
+But you gave me another important clue to your problem: It always feels like too much air...

 There are simple solutions to this problem...only if I knew what type of CPAP mask you have.
 However, there is something helpful if you feel too much air coming: your CPAP machine may have a ramp feature, which can be very helpful for you.